 Configuring Advanced Settings

 You can view and modify system limits and default settings configured in Veeam Backup for Salesforce.
 To do that, switch to the Configuration page, navigate to About > Advanced Settings and click Confirm.
 From the drop-down list, choose whether you want to view the restore or backend advanced settings.
-Note that only an Administrator can update the advanced settings.
+Note that only Administrators can update the advanced settings.

 Important